 A presidential election year guarantees policy attention—signal and noise together.
-Some policies are moving along swiftly (privacy, digital tax, drug pricing, trade), while others are in the early stages (antitrust, comprehensive healthcare legislation, regulation of artificial intelligence).
+Some policies are moving along swiftly (privacy, digital tax, drug pricing, trade), while others are in the early stages (antitrust, comprehensive healthcare legislation and regulation of artificial intelligence).
 With executives split on preferred policy outcomes, this is the appropriate time to up engagement.
 But how?
 PwC’s 2020 policy guide focuses on the shifts that are likely to define the year and the influencers, both regulators and non-regulators, to watch.

 Data is the unifying thread across seven policy areas we highlight here.
-Privacy, antitrust, tax, regulation of artificial intelligence, and trade are converging around the collection, sharing and security of data.
+Privacy, antitrust, tax, regulation of artificial intelligence and trade are converging around the collection, sharing and security of data.

 While trade tension between the US and China is here to stay, trade strategy will be shifting focus to supply chain diversity.
 Data will be the key to capitalizing on that shift and complying with new bilateral trade agreements.

-The outcome of Big Tech antitrust investigations will have a trickle down effect for other industries, especially those that rely on an advertising model.
+The outcome of big tech antitrust investigations will have a trickle-down effect for other industries, especially those that rely on an advertising model.
 Regulators will be paying closer attention to the data gatekeepers across all industries.

 Pricing transparency and drug pricing reform will be driving healthcare regulation throughout 2020, even as the presidential candidates continue to debate the prospect of Medicare for All.